madvoid/MSP430-Test/README.md

 # MSP430 Test #
 ---
 ## Introduction ##
 This repository is a testbed for code that is to be used with Texas Instruments' [MSP430 Launchpad](http://www.ti.com/tool/msp-exp430g2).
-This project is a work in progress and may be abandoned soon (depending on which direction my research takes me)
+Some of the projects use GCC and some of the projects are CCS (Eclipse) projects.

 ## Installation and Setup##
 Since I develop on a Mac, here's what I did to get everything working properly.
 Thanks to the [Media Computing Group](http://hci.rwth-aachen.de/msp430) for the excellent tutorial.
-Note that as of August 17th, 2014, these instructions do not work on the FRAM Launchpad with EnergyTrace tech.
+Note that as of August 17th, 2014, the upload instructions do not work on the FRAM Launchpad with EnergyTrace tech.

 1. Install Xcode and Xcode command line tools
 2. Install Macports